kbilsted/CodeQualityAndReadability/Articles/Design/LINQExtensionMethodsBestPractices.md

 ## 7. Summary

-The main takeaway from this article is a checklist of things to go through each time you write a LINQ extension method.
+The main takeaway from this article is a check list of things to go through each time you write a LINQ extension method.

   1. Use a dedicated and easy-to-find namespace for your LINQ extension methods.
   2. Invest energy into proper naming.